-Heavy items can cause irreparable damage to lighter and delicate items; therefore, load the heaviest things into the truck first, items like washing machines, dishwashers and fridges.
+Heavy items can cause irreparable damage to lighter and delicate items; therefore, load the heaviest things into the truck first, items like washing machines, dishwashers, and fridges.
 Make sure to stand them upright.
-Then load your heavy furniture, such as sofas and large tables.
+Then load your heavy furnitures, such as sofas and large tables.
 Wrap each item in plastic or paper and secure them with straps.

 Load the longer items

 Once all the heavy items have gone in, it’s time to load the longer items.
 These include table-tops, long mirrors, headboards, and mattresses.
 Place them in an upright position against the long walls to save space and also to provide a cushion for other items.

 Load the boxes containing your books, appliances, utensils, clothes and other items on top of the heavy items.
 Here again, make sure that the boxes containing the heavier items go first and the ones containing fragile items on top of them.
 Pack the boxes tightly to leave as few empty spaces and holes between them as possible.

 After all the boxes have gone in, load the remaining items.
 Start with empty spaces and holes between the boxes and heavy items.
 Fill them with appropriately sized items so that heavier items and boxes will not collide with each other when the truck is moving.
 Put the remaining items on top of the boxes.

 If this sounds like more work than you want to do, compare moving companies that provide excellent packing services.
 A full service move through Unpakt is way more affordable than you think.